20220856/WebScriptingGroup/part2.1-requirements-analysis-report.md

 ![Business Domain Model](https://user-images.githubusercontent.com/110361869/228859436-9c9a70c0-2576-4932-9d70-ba407889f237.jpg)

 ### Verifying and Validating Requirements for Tongariro Cinemas
-In order to verify the requirements of the upgrades for Tongariro Cinemas, an extensive process was and is being undertaken;
+In order to verify the requirements of the upgrades for Tongariro Cinemas, an extensive process was and is being undertaken; stakeholders in Tongariro Cinemas are constantly collaborated with throughout the process of development in order to ensure that proceeds are as expected and anticipated.

-### Analyse non-functional requirements
+### Analyse Non-Functional Requirements for Tongariro Cinemas
+When overhauling a system such as that within Tongariro Cinemas, there are a variety of non-functional requirements that also must be taken account of.

 ### Defining the Scope of Overhauls for Tongariro Cinemas